Professional Fee Protection is a optional scheme to cover accountancy fees for tax enquiries and disputes.

 - £130 Sole Traders with turnover over £15k, and Landlords with income over £50k (also directors and partners not covered under the Company/Partnership premium)

-- £155 Companies, including PSCs, partnerships and LLPs (includes Partners/Directors with Self Employed income below £15k and rental income below £50k
+- £155 Companies, including PSCs, partnerships and LLPs – this includes personal cover for Partners/Directors provided any personal Self Employed income and Rental income is below £15k and £50k respectively

 A VAT receipt will be provided once we receive your remittance.

-If you are joining the scheme after 1 January then please be aware the premium is for the remainder of the calendar year with optional renewal on 1 January 2020.
+We do not offer part year pricing. so if you are joining the scheme after 1 January then please be aware the premium is for the remainder of the calendar year with optional renewal on 1 January 2023.

 If you have any further questions relating to this scheme, please get in touch.